 MCC ALERTS is Manchester Community College's emergency notification system that will help ensure rapid and reliable mass communication to students, faculty and staff.
 The MCC ALERTS system is designed to communicate with cell phones (text and voice messages), landlines and e-mail systems, should a crisis, emergency situation or weather closure/delay occur on the MCC campus.
 For more information on MCC ALERTS visit the college website.

 TRANSFER OPPORTUNITIES & ARTICULATION AGREEMENTS

-I. Transfer to Other Institutions from MCC
+Transfer from MCC to Other Institutions